rad-security/terraform-aws-rad-security-connect/README.md

 ## Terraform Registry

-This module is available in the [Terraform Registry](https://registry.terraform.io/) see [here](https://registry.terraform.io/modules/ksoclabs/ksoc-connect/aws/latest).
-It uses the official Rad Security Provider to authenticate and connect your AWS account to KSOC.
-The KSOC Provider can be found here in the [Terraform Provider Registry](https://registry.terraform.io/providers/ksoclabs/ksoc/latest).
+This module is available in the [Terraform Registry](https://registry.terraform.io/) see [here](https://registry.terraform.io/modules/rad-security/rad-security-connect/aws/latest).
+It uses the official Rad Security Provider to authenticate and connect your AWS account to Rad Security.
+The Rad Security Provider can be found here in the [Terraform Provider Registry](https://registry.terraform.io/providers/rad-security/rad-security/latest).

 ## Contributing